There's no need to feel alone

 If you have seriously harmed yourself or feel that you may be about to harm yourself, call 999 for an ambulance or go to your local accident and emergency department.

 We know that a spinal injury can affect your mental health.
-If you’re feeling low, and want to talk to someone, simply click the button below and fill in the short form.
-Our counsellor Ian will get in touch with you as soon as possible.
+If you’re feeling low, and want to talk to someone, contact your local support coordinator.
+They offer support and guidance and can also refer you onto our counselling service.